 The Explorer window is the main way of interacting with any kind of file and resource.
 It gives more options than the File menu in the Main toolbar This is where start and end every working session.

 The Graph Window is the most important window in Substance 3D Designer.
-It displays the nodal networks of any kind of Graph that is available in Designer (Substance Graphs, Functions, MDL) and lets you build and edit them.
+It displays the nodal networks of any kind of graph that is available in Designer (Substance compositing graphs, Substance model graphs, Function graphs, MDL graphs, FX-Map graphs) and lets you build and edit them.

 The Properties window is the most technical window.
 It is always context-sensitive and will present sliders, dropdowns and other elements that change the behavior of a selected resource or Node.